 Working with Sands and Bliss, researchers at the National Perinatal Epidemiology Unit (NPEU) at the University of Oxford are carrying out a study of the maternity care experience of parents who have recently had a stillborn baby or a baby who has died in the neonatal period.
 The study is funded by the Department of Health in England.

-The results will provide up-to-date information about care, and women’s and partners’ experience and perceptions of that care, and will be used to help improve maternity services for women and families who experience such a loss.
+The results will provide up-to-date information about care and women’s and partners’ experiences and perceptions of that care, and will be used to help improve maternity services for women and families who experience such a loss.

 Sands has worked closely with the study team to develop the survey.
 There is more information about the study at www.npeu.ox.ac.uk/listeningtoparents.

-If you have received a questionnaire and you’d like to talk to somebody about it, our Helpline staff are ready to offer support if you call 0207 436 5881.
+If you’d like to talk to somebody about the survey, our helpline staff are ready to offer support if you call 0207 436 5881.